Home Privacy Policy Feedback Link to us Site Map

-format is the unit of measure to apply for rounding.
-If the format parameter is omitted, the round function will round to the nearest day.
+Optional.
+The unit of measure to apply for rounding.
+If the format parameter is omitted, the ROUND function will round to the nearest day.
+It can be can one of the following values:

 Unit Valid format parameters Rounding Rule